Emma Raducanu: 2022: Top 10, injuries

 After only five months of working together, Raducanu announced a split from her coach Torben Beltz to use a new training model with the Lawn Tennis Association (LTA) supporting in the interim.
 This change included the addition of LTA coach Louis Cayer as a consultant on her technique, particularly serves, having worked together since early April.
 In May, Raymond Sarmiento began working as her hitting partner.
 She was aided by Iain Bates of the LTA in place of a coach in her debut at the Madrid Open.
-After the Stuttgart quarterfinals appearance, the remainder of her clay-court season saw little success with early round exits at the Madrid Open, Italian Open, and in her debut at the French Open, where she lost to Aliaksandra Sasnovich.
-This included a first-round retirement at the Italian Open against former world No. 4 and 2019 US Open champion, Bianca Andreescu, after carrying a back injury into the match.
+After the Stuttgart quarterfinals appearance, the remainder of her clay court season saw little success, with early round exits at the Madrid Open, Italian Open, and in her debut at the French Open, where she lost to Aliaksandra Sasnovich.
+This included a first round retirement at the Italian Open against former world No. 4 and 2019 US Open champion, Bianca Andreescu, after carrying a back injury into the match.

-The grass-court season began at the Nottingham Open where she faced Viktorija Golubic in the first round.
-After only 33 minutes into the first set, she retired due to injury.
+She began her grass-court season at the Nottingham Open where she faced Viktorija Golubic in the first round.
+After only 33 minutes, she retired due to injury.
 Raducanu had been expected to enter as a top 20 wildcard into Eastbourne, but did not enter due to the ongoing injury.
 Nevertheless, she entered Wimbledon, where she was seeded 10th.
-She was defeated by Caroline Garcia in the second round after a first round win over Alison Van Uytvanck.
+She was defeated by Caroline Garcia in the second round after a first-round win over Alison Van Uytvanck.
 She reached the top 10 in the rankings on 11 July 2022.